ForwardStory/forwardstory.github.io/_pages/home.md

 <!-- Contact -->
 <section id="contact">
 <h2>Contact</h2>
-<p>📍 Wherever there is wife! | Reach out if you'd like to collaborate, build clearer content, or explore AI tools for your team:</p>
+<p>📍 Wherever there is wifi | Reach out if you'd like to collaborate, build clearer content, or explore AI tools for your team:</p>
 <p>📬 <a href="mailto:forwardstory@gmail.com">forwardstory@gmail.com</a></p>
 </section>